andyatkinson/andyatkinson.github.io/_posts/2023-10-31-PostgreSQL-IO-Visibility-wehack-pg_stat_io.md

 ## Let's dive in

-To get hands on with pg_stat_statements, let's reset the stats and then generate some activity to review.
+To explore the `pg_stat_io` data locally, let's reset the stats and then generate some client activity.

-I'll use the Rideshare Rails app, and the "app activity simulation" script to generate some client activity.
+To do that, I'll use the [Rideshare Rails app](https://github.com/andyatkinson/rideshare) which I've got set up locally, connected to a PostgreSQL 16 database.
+I'll start the Rails Server, then run the [`simulate_app_activity.rake`](https://github.com/andyatkinson/rideshare/blob/master/lib/tasks/simulate_app_activity.rake) Rake task.

-Connect to postgres 16 or newer as a superuser:
+Connect to PostgreSQL 16 (or newer) as a superuser:

 ```sh
 psql -U postgres -d rideshare_development